sarahmurphy86/sarahmurphy86.github.io/README.md

 * Adapting to working with a new team with different working styles

 ### Key takeaway
-*  Designing and building something that is simple and easy to use from the user perspective is difficult.
+*  Designing and building something that is simple and easy to use from the users perspective is difficult.

 ### Want to take a look at the app?
 You can find a link to the app on my GitHub account below.
 Once you have downloaded the code to your local repository, the README.md file explain how to install and run the app.<br/>